hamk-ai-autumn2025/aleksi_kupila_assignments/Projekti/README.md

 # AI-powered vulnerability scanner

-An AI-powered cybersecurity adversary simulator that suggests commands based on natural language user input, executes them inside a sandboxed Docker container, and analyzes the results using AI models.
+An AI-powered cybersecurity vulnerability scanner/adversary simulator that suggests commands based on natural language user input, executes them inside a sandboxed Docker container, and analyzes the results using AI models.